hannestschofenig/draft-tschofenig-emu-pqpake/draft-tschofenig-emu-pqpake.md

 : Compromise of the password after an exchange completes does not reveal earlier MSK or EMSK values unless the attacker also breaks the underlying assumptions for the recorded exchange.
-Server compromise that reveals stored verifiers and KEM public keys can enable impersonation according to the CPaceOQUAKE+ security model and requires credential reprovisioning.
+Server compromise that reveals stored verifiers and password-confirmation KEM public keys can enable impersonation according to the CPaceOQUAKE+ security model and requires credential reprovisioning.

 Downgrade protection:
 : The selected configuration and the server's offered configuration list